batoolra/pdsnd_github/README.md

 York City, and Washington.
 It's all about coding to import the data and answer interesting questions about it by computing descriptive statistics.Also, writing a script that takes in raw input to create an interactive experience in the terminal to present these statistics.

+### Description of The User Point of View: In this project, the user is able filter the information by city, month
+and weekday,in order to visualize statistics information related to a specific subset of data.

 ### Files used
 bikeshare_2.py